HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/accelerometerfunctions.md

 Example 2:

-{% highlight voltMx %}//To display the accelerometerdata in form frmAclMeter1.
+{% highlight VoltMx %}//To display the accelerometerdata in form frmAclMeter1.
 This callback function is set by the voltmx.accelerometer.startmonitoringacceleration function and invoked automatically by the Volt MX Iris API Framework when the retrieval of the current device acceleration is successful and there is a change in the device acceleration values because the device has moved.

 function onsuccesscallbackstartmonitoringAcc(startmonitoringdata) {
     frmAclMeter1.lblX.text = startmonitoringdata.x;